 Photo by Barbara Weichert at the Findagrave site (The tombstone is not authentic)

 Mary Perkins was born in 1615, the daughter of Sergeant John Perkins, Sr. and Judith Perkins, who arrived with her in Boston in 1631 and settled in Ipswich.
 She became the wife of Capt.
-Thomas Bradbury of Salisbury, and was sentenced to death as a witch in 1692, but was not executed.
+Thomas Bradbury of Salisbury, and at 77 years of age was sentenced to death as a witch in 1692, but was not executed.

 Thomas Bradbury was a representative in 1651 and after.
 He was recorder of Norfolk Co., town clerk of Salisbury, and was captain of a military company.
 His varied acquirements caused him to be elected to fill many places of honor and trust.
 He was a man of no mean talents; some of the records of Salisbury are in his beautiful handwriting.